-Marcellus and Bertha resided in Prittstown, Fayette County, and had two children of their own -- John William Murray and Verna Elizabeth Saltsman.
-Later, they lived at the Cross Roads, near Pennsville.
+Marcellus and Bertha resided in Prittstown, Fayette County, and produced two children of their own -- John William Murray and Verna Shaw.

 In 1917, during World War I, the 44-year-old Marcellus registered for the military draft at Local Board No. 2 in Fayette County.
 He resided in Scottdale at that time.
 He was employed as a laborer for the U.S. Cast Iron Pipe and Foundry Company in nearby Scottdale, Westmoreland County.
 Another cousin who worked for U.S. Cast Iron Pipe in that era was Howard Campbell Miner.

 Tragedy struck the family when Bertha was pregnant in the spring of 1918 at the age of 41.
 She attempted an abortion, which led to a deadly septic shock.
 Unable to recover, she passed away at age 42 on May 3, 1918 in Mount Pleasant.
 Her funeral was held at the Paradise Evangelical Church, and she was

-Marcellus married again fairly quickly, to widow Cleveland Etta (Adams) Stillwagon (1885-1968), the daughter of John and Polly (Burkett) Adams.
+Marcellus married again fairly quickly, to widow Cleveland Etta (Adams) Stillwagon (Jan.
+9, 1885-1968), the daughter of John and Polly (Burkett) Adams.
 The wedding occurred on Dec.
 10, 1919.
 Cleveland was 12 years younger than Marcellus.

 Cleveland's first husband Franklin "Frank" Stillwagon (April 13, 1886-1913) had died tragically at the age of 28 when cleaning a shotgun in a cornfield near Murphy's Siding.
 The gun fired accidentally, with the shot passing through his brain, killing him almost instantly.

 Tragically Marcellus was stricken with a bacterial strep infection in the winter of 1920, just a few months after the marriage.
 He passed away on Feb.
 6, 1920, at the age of 47.
 The Connellsville (PA) Daily Courier simply reported that he "died yesterday afternoon at his home in Kingview.
 He leaves a wife and family.
 No funeral arrangements have been made."
 As the United States was in the grip of a national epidemic of influenza at the time, he may have been a victim of that dreaded disease.
-Burial was in Springfield Cemetery -- possibly otherwise known as "Normalville?"
+Burial was in Springfield Cemetery -- possibly otherwise known as "Normalville Cemetery"